markosbahgat/markosbahgat/README.md

 ### Hi there, I'm [MARKOS BAHGAT](http://markosbahgat.com)👋

-## I'm A Front End Developer with two years of experience.!
+## I'm A Front End Developer with almost 3 years of experience.!

 - 🔭 I’m currently working as a freelancer.
 - 🌱 I’m currently learning python, django, nextjs and typescript.